OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### GitHub Desktop {#workstation-github-client}

 [GitHub Desktop](http://desktop.github.com/) does the basic tasks a little easier than the git features built into RStudio.
 This client is available for Windows and macOS.
-(Occasionally, someone might need to use git from the command line to fix problems, but this is not required to start.)
+(Occasionally, someone might need to use git from the command line to f

-### R Tools {#workstation-rtools}

-[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) is necessary to build some packages in development hosted on GitHub.
-If running Linux, the components of R Tools are likely already installed on your machine. {added Feb 2017}

 Recommended Installation {#workstation-recommended}
 ------------------------------------